janderland/fql/docs/index.md

 FQL attempts to decode the value as each of the types listed in the variable, stopping at first success.
-If the value cannot be decoded, the key-value does not matching the schema.
+If the value cannot be decoded, the key-value does not match the schema.

 If the value is specified as an empty variable, then the raw bytes are returned.